MailRuChamps/raic-2018/README.md

 We are [HERE](https://t.me/aicups).
 Join us!

 ## Official Contacts
 Also, we've email **cups@corp.mail.ru**.
 If you have any private questions, you can ask us.
-We always check our inbox and reply to all letters.
+We always check our inbox and reply to all.